rkulla/pydiction/README.md

         S.s<Ctrl-x><Ctrl-o>

  You must import the module for this to work. (e.g. `import socket`).
 You may get unexpected results if you use rope.vim, python-mode.vim, autocomplpop.vim, supertab.vim or other completion or python plugins.
 Try disabling them individually to find out the culprit.
+I personally think that different types of completion need different commands, and have had a lot of bad luck trying to use SuperTab or similar plugins to try to force everything to use a Tab.
+If you don't like typing <C-X><C-O> you can remap them to something other than Tab, such as <Leader>o:

+        imap <Leader>o <C-X><C-O>

- I was able to get it to work with python-mode by deleting the line:
+ If you use the `python-mode` plugin, I was able to get omnicomplete to work with it by deleting the line:

         setlocal omnifunc=pymode#rope#completion